hschimpf/hschimpf/README.md

 ## Get in touch

 - Take a look to my Website: https://hds-solutions.net
-- See more of my work profile at LinkedIn: [Hermann D. Schimpf](https://linkedin.com/in/hschimpf)
+- See more of my work profile on LinkedIn: [Hermann D. Schimpf](https://linkedin.com/in/hschimpf)
 - I don't tweet a lot, but you can follow me on Twitter: [@hschimpf](https://twitter.com/hschimpf)
-- See some of my photography at Instagram: [@hschimpf](https://www.instagram.com/hschimpf)
+- See some of my photography on Instagram: [@hschimpf](https://www.instagram.com/hschimpf)
 - If you have any question, just email me: [hschimpf@hds-solutions.net](mailto:hschimpf@hds-solutions.net)

 ## My Strongest Feature